vitejs/vite/docs/guide/api-plugin.md

   ```

   ::: warning Note
-  This plugin may not always be run if you are using a framework.
-It is up to the framework to call this hook.
+  This hook may not always be run if you are using a framework: it is up to the framework to call `server.transformIndexHtml`.
   :::

 ### `handleHotUpdate`